-I measure alliances in two ways.
-First, degree centrality is a measure of alliance ties for each organization in each year (Borgatti and Everett 2006).
+The models contain three key explanatory variables that use the alliance network and one that uses the rivalry network.
+Centrality is intended to measure how "central" a node is within a network.
+I use two measures of centrality.
+Degree centrality is a measure of alliance ties for each organization in each year (Borgatti and Everett 2006).
 This can be thought of as a count of alliances and is used to test H1, which is about the number of allies.
-Second, I use eigenvector centrality, which measures the number of alliance ties that each group has, but also takes into account the number of alliances of each group's allies and so on across the network (Bonacich 1987; Borgatti and Everett 2006).
+The second centrality measure, eigenvector centrality, measures the number of alliance ties that each group has, but also takes into account the centrality of each group's ties (Bonacich 1987; Borgatti and Everett 2006).
 With eigenvector centrality, a node connected to well-connected nodes is considered more important to the network than a node connected to the same number of nodes that are less connected.
 This is because being connected to well-connected nodes gives a node more influence within the network.
-Eigenvector centrality is used to test H2, which is about the embeddedness of a group in the network.
-For rivalry, I use degree centrality, which is a count of how many rivals a group has.
-This is used to test H3.
+Eigenvector centrality is used to test H2, which is about the centrality of allies.